-This grant application is now closed.
-If you are interested in applying for this grant next year, please read the guidelines below for future reference.
+This grant is not yet available – please check back in Fall 2015.
+If you are interested in applying for this grant, please read the guidelines below for future reference.

 Michigan Youth Arts (MYA), through assistance from The Michigan Council for Arts and Cultural Affairs, is offering Michigan K-12 schools grants of up to $2,500 to pay for arts equipment (including repairs of arts equipment) or supplies being used within the classroom/school setting.
 Grants are determined by independent panelists, based on how well applications adhere to the grant guidelines (rather than in comparison to other applicants).
 Michigan K-12 teachers of any “arts” subject may apply for the grant, including: visual arts, vocal music, instrumental music, and dance.
 Grants are awarded on a reimbursement basis, and a 1:1 match (in terms of teacher or volunteer time, or an equivalent cash amount) is required.